 The Manager Discipline 2-3 Day Schedules Demand

-Microsoft's 2026 Work Trend Index hammered the point in May: "organizational factors such as culture, manager support, and talent practices drive roughly twice the AI impact of individual mindset and behavior."
+Microsoft's 2026 Work Trend Index hammered the point: organizational factors drive roughly twice the impact of individual mindset.
 The same logic applies to the hybrid work schedule.
 A 2-3 day hybrid work schedule with a weak manager produces worse outcomes than a 5-day RTO mandate with a strong one.

 The manager-as-multiplier disciplines on a hybrid work schedule are specific and unglamorous.
 Set explicit expectations for what the team does in the office and what it does remotely.
 Run 1:1s on remote days when there is no shared-room option, so neither party has the seat-of-power asymmetry.
 Refuse to schedule meetings that should be docs.
 Default to async sign-off for decisions under a specific dollar value.
 Protect every direct report's deep-work blocks publicly.